recurly/recurly-revrec-docs/docs/ADVANCED/reports/transfer-accounting-details-report.md

 * **Batch ID**: The unique identifier for a group of transactions processed together.
 Useful for tracing back the entries to a specific batch.
 * **Period ID**: Indicates the accounting period (e.g., "24 03" for March 2024).
 Helps in filtering or segmenting the data by specific periods.
 * **Contract ID**: The unique identifier for contracts.
 Helps you quickly locate transactions related to specific contracts.

+# FAQ

+**Q: Where do I find the documentation for generating and understanding the Journal Entries report in RevRec?**
+A: Go to **Analytics → Reports → Journal entries** for the in-app report.
+For step-by-step instructions, field definitions, and examples, see the **Reports: Journal Entries** documentation in the **Reports** section.